SAM component monitors

 SAM WMI port requirements

-If you're using SAM 2019.4 or earlier, you may need to create firewall exceptions to allow bidirectional TCP/UDP traffic on those ports to support SAM templates and component monitors that use WMI.
+In SAM 2019.4 or earlier, you may need to create firewall exceptions to allow bidirectional TCP/UDP traffic on those ports to support component monitors that use WMI.
+If wide ranges of open ports present security concerns, you can either:

 The following component monitors use WMI: